 First Liberty National Bank has several plans to help with possible overdraft situations you may encounter.
 Check out the method that best suits your need!

 Money can be transferred from a related account to prevent an overdraft and the related insufficient service charge.
-The cost of this service is $2.00 per daily transfer.
-If your related deposit account is an interest bearing account, you may make no more that six (6) preauthorized withdrawals, automatic or telephone transfers, checks, drafts, debit cards or other similar transactions from your account per month or statement cycle.
+The cost of this service is $10.00 per daily transfer.
+If your related deposit account is an interest bearing account, you may make no more than six (6) preauthorized withdrawals, automatic or telephone transfers, checks, drafts, debit cards or other similar transactions from your account per month or statement cycle.

 Money can be transferred from a pre-arranged personal line of credit (loan) to prevent an overdraft and the related insufficient service charge.
 There is no charge for the FLNB Overdraft Loan Account until you use it.
 There is no cost for the transfer of funds; however, the line of credit (loan) will accrue interest per the terms of the loan.
 You pay interest only on the exact amount you use.
 Payments are automatically deducted from your checking account each month or you may repay by check the full amount outstanding.
 If the installment (automatic payment) method is used, the amount of monthly payment will be 5% of the unpaid balance or a minimum of $25.00, whichever is greater.